 Where does “Press F to Pay Respects” come from?

 In 2014, Activision released Call of Duty: Advanced Warfare.
-The game provided fans with the usual array of features associated with Call of Duty games, including single-player campaign, multiplayer, and zombies.
+The game provided fans with the usual features of Call of Duty games, including single-player campaigns, multiplayer, and zombies.
 And, inadvertently, it gave birth to one of the biggest video game memes ever.

 In the game’s campaign (which begins in 2054), you play as United States Marine Corps Private First Class Jack Mitchell, fighting off North Korean invaders as well as terrorist organizations that are trying to take down everything in their sight.

-Toward the end of the first mission, Mitchell’s best friend, Private Will Irons, is killed in action.
-He gets his arm stuck in a vehicle that’s being blown up, but Irons pushes Mitchell away before it detonates.
-Irons saves Mitchell at the cost of his own life, while Mitchell loses his left arm in the process.
+Toward the end of the first mission, Mitchell’s best friend, Private Will Irons, died in action.
+He gets his arm stuck in a vehicle that blows up, but Irons pushes Mitchell away before it detonates.
+Irons saves Mitchell at the cost of his own life, while Mitchell loses his left arm.

 After you complete the campaign’s first mission, you attend Irons’ funeral.
-During this cutscene, the game prompts you to press a button to pay your respects for your fallen comrade.
+During this cutscene, the game prompts you to press a button to pay your respects to your fallen comrade.

-The scene was heavily criticized, but content creators still found a way to create parody videos, draw hilarious comics, and, of course, make memes.
-So, the next time you see a Twitch chat flooded with Fs, just remember that everyone is paying their respects.
+The scene was heavily criticized, but content creators still found a way to create parody videos, draw hilarious comics, and make memes.
+So, the next time you see a Twitch chat flooded with Fs, remember that everyone is paying their respects.